 3. Set and maintain individual boundaries and team standards.

-5. Align accountability and authority to create role clarity and autonomy.
+5. Align role, accountability and authority to maximise autonomy.

 8. Co-create a compelling vision and communicate it effectively.

-If you want to make your leadership extraordinary, the next online public program kicks off on Thursday, 24 October 2024.
-It runs for two hours each week, at mid-day Australian Eastern Standard Time, for eight consecutive weeks.
-The sought after 4-D accreditation comes in the form of a digital badge that can be pinned to your LinkedIn profile.
+If you are ready to make your leadership extraordinary, based on learnings from the current space program and neuroscientific research, the next online public program kicks off on Monday, 25 November 2024 at 12:00pm (AEST).
+It runs for two hours over 4 weeks on consecutive Mondays and Fridays.
+The sought-after 4-D accreditation comes in the form of a digital badge that can be pinned to your LinkedIn profile.

 For organisations preferring to run the program internally, the program can be tailored to your culture and operating cadence, with the option to benchmark (pre and post program) against 1,500 NASA teams.

-Paul Hawkins was recently interviewed by Adam Thorn at the Australian Space Summit & Exhibition (May 2024).
+If you would like to learn more, follow the registration link above, or listen to this recent interview of Paul Hawkins by Adam Thorn at the Australian Space Summit & Exhibition (May 2024).
 In this podcast interview, Paul describes the revamped program and how it has been transformative for organisations.

 Click here to listen on your device.